County Meath Ireland · Co. Meath · Ballivor Save · Share

 By car

-Dublin to Ballivor is 80 minutes on the N6 and R156 north-west.
-The village is small and parking is straightforward.
+Dublin to Ballivor is about 1 hour 10 minutes, west on the M4 then north on the R158 and R156, or via Trim.
+The village is small and parking on or near the Main Street is straightforward.

 By bus